 Should you choose to bake low-risk cakes and biscuits at home it is essential that the people making them observe good hygiene practices and ensure the food is protected from any risk of contamination at all times.
 This includes the risk of foreign body contamination such as glass.

-They must also provide information on any allergens included as an ingredient or risk of cross contamination.
-Domestic pets must be kept out of the kitchen / preparation area during food preparation to prevent contamination of work surfaces, food and utensils etc. All ingredients/foods must be purchased from a reputable supplier, receipts kept and be within their 'use by' and 'best before' dates.
+They must also provide information on any allergens included as an ingredient or risk of cross contamination eg, nuts.

+Domestic pets must be kept out of the kitchen / preparation area during food preparation to prevent contamination of work surfaces, food and utensils etc.

+All ingredients/foods must be purchased from a reputable supplier, receipts kept and be within their 'use by' and 'best before' dates.

 Eggs must be purchased from a reputable source and should have the Lion Brand mark on them.
 Raw eggs must not be used in anything that will not be thoroughly cooked (e.g. icing).

-Hands must be washed before preparing food; surfaces, bowls and utensils etc must be cleaned and disinfected before use.
+Hands must be washed before preparing food;.
+Surfaces, bowls and utensils etc must be cleaned and disinfected before use.

+Store cakes and biscuits in clean, food-safe, sealable containers away from raw foods, such as meat and unwashed vegetables.

-The homemade food must be stored and transported in clean, sealed food-safe containers to prevent contamination.
+The cakes etc must be stored and transported in clean, sealed food-safe containers to prevent contamination.

 If people are to bake at home, this should be limited to personnel who have knowledge of the principles of food safety and are provided with a copy of this leaflet.
 They must also sign a form confirming they and members of their family are in good health.